Exactly as the title says — this is an easy and foolproof guide to starting seeds indoors.

 - Seed starting mix

-- Seed tray with humidity dome (often called a 1020 plant tray, propagation tray, or germination station, or use any DIY drainage tray with plastic wrap)
+- Seed tray with humidity dome (often called a 1020 plant tray or propagation tray, or use any DIY drainage tray with plastic wrap)

 If you’ve already made your recycled newspaper pots, you’re all set.
 If you’ll be using other seed starting pots or cell trays, make sure they’re clean.1 You can also repurpose household items like egg cartons, Dixie cups, and yogurt cups — just wash them out and poke a few drainage holes in the bottom.

 Label each pot.
-Trust me, you will never remember what you planted where, as all seedlings look the same at birth.
+Trust me, you will never remember what you planted where, as most seedlings look the same at birth.

 If your seedling pots stay covered in a warm nook, the low humidity will keep your seeds happy until they sprout.
 High humidity will make them sad.
 Only spritz the seeds with more water if the mix feels dry to the touch.7

 Within a couple of days to a couple of weeks (depending on seed variety), the seedlings will start to emerge.
-They’ll look like they’re wearing little seed hats.
+Some of them will look like they’re wearing little seed hats.

-After your seedlings develop their “true set” of leaves, they are ready to be transplanted.8
+After your seedlings develop their first “true set” of leaves, they are ready to be transplanted.8

 At this stage, you can lightly drench the potting mix using a diluted solution of compost tea or all-purpose fertilizer.
 Keep it simple, keep it organic, and don’t obsess too much over the nutrients.9